 \section{Introduction}

 Over the last 15 years, the study of Keisler measures has become an increasingly active and applicable topic in model theory.
-In the mid-1980s, Keisler originally studied measures in the NIP context as a way to generalize forking \cite{keisler1987measures}.
+In the mid-1980s, Keisler originally studied measures in the NIP context as a way to generalize the theory of forking \cite{keisler1987measures}.
 Around 20 years later, these objects were revisited and recontextualized in a series of papers with authors among Hrushovski, Pillay, Peterzil, and Simon \cite{NIP1,NIP2,NIP3}.